tillbaum/pytiba/README.md

 Exports selected Schedules to csv-files and imports them in one Excel Workbook file.
 __Video:__ (https://youtu.be/6-b6gVSqS5E)

+### DublicateSheets
+Dublicates a selected sheet (ProjectBrowser) including multiple TitleBlock and LegendViews

+### Delete
+Delete FamilyTypes of SystemCategories (Texnotes, LineStyles, GenericAnnotation).

+### CopyTypes
+Copies FamilyTypes from other Projectfiles.

 ### Family Folder, Project Folder
 Just a link to your important Revit Content Folders.
 Opens a folder in Windows Explorer.